tldmbruno/tldmbruno/README.md

 # 🪴 Hello!
-I am Bruno Peres, also known as "TheLastMage".
+I am Bruno Peres.
 I'm a **Software Developer** and a proud Brazilian.
-Currently building my programming portfolio on github, and my game developer portfolio on itch.
+Currently building my programming portfolio on GitHub, while enjoying the journey.

-🔔 Subscribe to my newsletter on https://thelastmage.substack.com 📰
+# 💾 Tech Knowledge
+I started programming since 11, now I am building my portifolio and re-learning some stuff.
+- .NET (C#)
+- Javascript
+- HTML/CSS
+- GNU/Linux
+- GDScript

 ## 📚 My interests
 - Ayurveda, the ancient medicine.
 - Game Design focused in design by subtraction.
 - Good fiction writing that focus on character instead of plot.
 - Tabletop RPGs that follows the OSR and FKR philosophy.
-- Making games using Godot.
 - Minimalism and organizational advice.

-### 🎲 Games I play occasionally
-- League of Legends: Wukong (TOP), Viego (JG), Azir (MID), Kallista (ADC), Bard (SUP).
-I don't play ranked.
-- ULTRAKILL: maybe the best single player FPS ever made.
-I love you Hakita, never change.
-- Valorant: Shorty-Omen main.

-## 💾 Tech Knowledge
-- GNU/Linux
-- GDScript
-- HTML/CSS

-Currently learning C#

 ## 💪 Some quotes/advice I find useful
 > As a man you need to realize that you are responsible to everything good and bad that happens to you.